ScorpioBroker/ScorpioBroker/docs/en/source/kubernetesDeployment.rst

 ****************

 For testing and other lite usage, users can use the All-in-one-deployment(aaio) files(in this all the micro-services are deployed in the single docker container).
 For this user have two options:
- 1. **Deployment through helm**: The first step is to get the helm chart of aaio deployment of the Scorpio broker, please download the helm package from GitHub.
+ 1. **Deployment through helm**: The first step is to get the helm chart of aaio deployment of the Scorpio broker, please download the helm package from GitHub(ScorpioBroker > KubernetesFile > aaio-deployment-files > helm ).

   Now run the command